 Pipe volume calculator

-Knowing the volume of pipe might be useful for many reasons.
-It will be beneficial for private home owners as well as civil engineers and construction workers.
-For example, you may want to know the water capacity of your in-home heating system, or wonder if the pipe diameter you have chosen will be sufficient for refilling the garden pond.
+Knowing the volume of a pipe might be useful for many reasons.
+It will benefit private homeowners, civil engineers, and construction workers.
+For example, you may want to know the water capacity of your in-home heating system or wonder if the pipe diameter you have chosen will be sufficient for refilling the garden pond.

 This is the reason why we created the pipe volume calculator.
-This tool provides you with the volume of a specific pipe, and the weight of the water (or other liquid) inside it.
-It is simple in use and effective.
-All you need to do is to enter the pipe size – its
+This tool provides you with the volume of a specific pipe and the weight of the water (or other liquid) inside it.
+It is simple to use and effective.
+All you need to do is enter the pipe size – its

 inner diameter and the

 length.
 It doesn't matter whether you use the metric or imperial system of units because you can freely switch between them using the drop-down list.